Rojorandria/gestion-de-commande-en-react-et-node-/README.md

 $npm start

-if the application has been launched use
+if the application has been launched use the
 username: zebu
 password :zebu